 Figure S2.
 A Full kymographs of the MTs shown in Figure 3A.
-B Equilibrium density of Ase1-GFP on MTs and within overlaps for the set of experiments which is evaluated in Figure 3A, D-F. C-F The depolymerization velocity (C), polymerization velocity (D), rescue rate (E), and catastrophe rate (F) of the dynamic MT plus ends for set B experiments (see Methods).
+B Equilibrium density of Ase1-GFP on MTs and within overlaps for the set of experiments which is evaluated in Figure 3A, D-F. Isolated MTs at 6nM and antiparallel MTs at 1nM are statistically different from all other populations (p<0.001), and parallel MTs are in addition different from isolated MTs at 0nM (p<0.05).
+There are no other statistically significant differences.
+We did not observe parallel overlaps at 1pM Ase1-GFP, and did not generate overlaps at 6nM since the motivation here was to assess the dynamics of isolated MTs with high Ase1 densities.
+C-F The depolymerization velocity (C), polymerization velocity (D), rescue rate (E), and catastrophe rate (F) of the dynamic MT plus ends for set B experiments (see Methods).
+The rescue rate of antiparallel MTs is different from all other populations (p<0.005), while there are no statistically significant differences between catastrophe rates.
 The Ase1 density on antiparallel MTs at 1 pM was less than 0.001 molecules per nm (a minimum amount was required for forming overlaps).
-The numbers in the boxes in C+D represent the number of depolymerization respectively polymerization periods analyzed, the numbers in E+F represent the total amount of µm depolymerized respectively polymerized which had been analyzed.
-Boxplots are weighted by the distance a MT end covered during a sampled period of polymerization or depolymerization.
-Further, in bar plots, the height of the bar indicates the catastrophe/rescue rate as determined from all time lapses (number of total events divided by total distance covered), while the error bars indicate the lowest and highest rates as determined from each individual time lapse.
+The numbers in the boxes in B represent the number of MTs, the numbers in C+D represent the number of depolymerization respectively polymerization periods analyzed, the numbers in E+F represent the total time in minutes spent depolymerizing respectively polymerizing which had been analyzed.
+Boxplots C+D are weighted by the distance a MT end covered during a sampled period of polymerization or depolymerization.
+Further, in bar plots, the height of the bar indicates the catastrophe/rescue rate as determined from all time lapses (number of total events divided by total duration of depolymerization), while the error bars indicate the lowest and highest rates as determined from each individual time lapse.